Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra

 Now letting $N\to\infty$ and using Lemma~\ref{lem:PwQ}, we obtain

 Letting $\eps\to0$ completes the proof. \end{proof}

-Now that the construction and proofs of basic properties of the projections $\Pt(T:X)$ are complete, we will simplify the notation: \begin{defi} For every Borel set $X\subseteq Z$, we the {\em joint Haagerup--Schultz projection} $P(T:X)$ is the projection $\Pt(T:X)$ constructed in Proposition~\ref{prop:PtTE}, thus extending Definition~\ref{def:PTX}.
+Now that the construction and proofs of basic properties of the projections $\Pt(T:X)$ are complete, we will simplify the notation: \begin{defi} For every Borel set $X\subseteq Z$, we set the {\em joint Haagerup--Schultz projection} $P(T:X)$ to be the projection $\Pt(T:X)$ constructed in Proposition~\ref{prop:PtTE}, thus extending Definition~\ref{def:PTX}.
 Furthermore, we let $P(T:X)$ be defined for arbitrary Borel subsets $X$ of $\Cpx^I$, by setting $P(T:X)=P(T:X\cap Z)$. \end{defi}